-Do you breathe efficiently during physical exercise?
+Do you breathe efficiently during the day, during sleep and during physical exercise?

 Many people have inefficient breathing patterns, but are unaware of it.
 Modern lifestyles, diet, poor posture, stress, many health conditions, as well as genetics, can influence how we breathe.
 Chronic over-breathing is very common, but can contribute to poor mental and physical health, can exacerbate existing health conditions/injuries, can affect a child's craniofacial development, and an athlete's sports performance.
 Poor breathing patterns can lead to excessive breathlessness during daily activities and/or during physical exercise, or your symptoms may be more subtle but are affecting your wellbeing and performance at work or during sport.

 If you over-breathe, you inhale more air than the body needs and exhale too much carbon dioxide.
 This alters the levels of natural gases in the blood, reduces oxygen delivery to our cells and organs, including the brain, and constricts our blood vessels and airways.

 The good news is that we can re-train our breathing to adopt healthier, more efficient breathing patterns!
 As a Butyeko Instructor and Advanced Oxygen Advantage Instructor, I can help you improve your health, sleep or sports performance through better breathing.
 See more details below.

 Learning better functional breathing patterns can improve your general health in many ways.
 You will have more energy, stronger immune system, better focus and concentration, better quality sleep, a calmer mind, better recovery and sports performance.